ART: Step-by-Step Guide

 Step 11 - Pregnancy Test

 A pregnancy test is necessary regardless of vaginal spotting or bleeding.
-It determines if pregnancy has occurred and is done 9-12 days after the embryo transfer.
-This test is usually repeated 2 days later if positive.
-If the test is negative, the doctor may instruct you to stop the progesterone.
+It determines if pregnancy has occurred and is typically done 8-14 days after the embryo transfer.
+If the pregnancy test is negative, hormone supplementation is stopped.
+If the pregnancy test is positive, hormone supplementation is continued.

 Step 12 - Early Pregnancy Follow-up